jnun/5daydocs/work/tasks/review/46-create-index-files-for-work-folders.md

-# Create INDEX.md Files for Work Folders
+# Task 46: Create INDEX.md Files for Work Folders

 ## Problem
 The work/ folder and its subfolders need INDEX.md files to explain their purpose and usage within the 5daydocs system.
 These files don't currently exist.